This post originally appeared on the blog March 9, 2017 and has received a refresh.

 What is Website Freshness?

 Website freshness refers mostly to the content on your website.
-Just as stagnant water becomes less appealing, a website that sits unattended for long periods of time is a dangerous thing.
-If you haven’t added content, images, or made updates to your website in a long time, its website freshness is suffering.
+Just as stagnant water doesn’t appeal, a website that sits unattended for long periods of time is dangerous.
+If you haven’t added content, images, or made updates to your website in a long time, your website freshness is suffering.
 When a visitor goes to a site and sees outdated information, technology, etc. they are less likely to take you seriously and more likely to turn to the competition.
 If nothing else, the copyright date on your site should at least be the current calendar year.
 I can’t tell you how many sites I’ve visited where the date at the bottom was two or more years ago.
 If your business website means that little to you, why are you going to give me the attention I need as your customer?

 Website Freshness and SEO

-SEO, or Search Engine Optimization, is preparing a website to rank well in search engines.
-One of the key items that affects SEO is website freshness.
+SEO, or Search Engine Optimization, means that you prepare a website to rank well in search engines.
+Website freshness affects your SEO more than almost anything else.
 Google and other search engines index your site at various intervals.
-If your website has information added or changed often, it will notice that and come back more often.
+If your website has information added or changed regularly, it will notice that and come back more often.
 On the other hand, if it detects that nothing has changed on the site for some time, it will actually wait longer to come back and index it again.
-You want your site to be indexed as often as possible, so your website freshness is directly related to how often search engines pay attention to you.
+You want your site to be indexed as often as possible, so your website freshness directly correlates to how often search engines pay attention to you.
 On more than one occasion, I’ve had clients complain to me that their site is not ranking highly on Google.
 I have to explain that not adding or updating content regularly negatively affects website rankings.

 Now that you understand that website freshness helps your business remain relevant and credible, brings you more business, and helps your SEO, what do you do about it?
 You’re busy running your business, so it’s easy to let website updates go by the wayside.
 Here are a few things that you can do.